Itz-pritamm/ml_premium_prediction/README.md

-# ml_premium_prediction
-🔍 Project Highlights:
+# Premium Prediction Using Machine Learning

+This project aims to predict health insurance premium amounts using Machine Learning (ML) .

+## 🔹 Project Overview

-Objective: Predict the insurance premium cost based on demographic and medical data.
+- **Goal**: Predict insurance premium amounts based on user demographic and medical features.

-Data Preparation:

-Cleaned and handled null values effectively.
+- **Techniques Used**: Data cleaning, feature engineering, model training, and evaluation.

+## 🔹 Data Preparation and EDA

+- Handled missing (null) values appropriately.
+- Brought data into a proper format using preprocessing steps.
-Transformed and formatted data for better model performance.
+- Used EDA to extract insights and detect issues affecting model performance.

-Extracted key insights from EDA to guide modeling decisions.

-📊 Initial ML Model:
+## 🔹 Initial Model Performance

-Applied machine learning on the overall dataset.
+- Trained a machine learning model on the full dataset.

-Achieved 98% accuracy, but faced high error variance (30% difference between actual and predicted values).
+- Achieved **98% accuracy**, but observed a **30% average difference** between actual and predicted values.

-🧑‍⚕️ Age-Based Data Split:
-Found a critical issue with the age feature during analysis.
+- After analysis, the **age** column was found to be the main cause, especially for users aged 25 or younger.

+## 🔹 Data Splitting Strategy

-Split the data into two groups:
+- Split data into two subsets:

-Young group (age ≤ 25)

-Rest group (age > 25)

-🔄 Improved Modeling:
+  - **Young Group**: Age ≤ 25
+  - **Rest Group**: Age > 25

-Trained separate ML models for each group:
+- Trained separate models for each:

-Rest group: Achieved 99% accuracy.

-Young group: Initially gave 60% accuracy.
+  - **Rest Group** model: Achieved **99% accuracy**
+  - **Young Group** model: Initially only **60% accuracy**

+## 🔹 Feature Enhancement

-Introduced a new feature: Genetic Risk Score (based on medical history).
+- Introduced a new feature: **Genetic Risk Score** (based on medical history).
+- After adding this feature:

-Post-feature engineering, the young group model improved to 98% accuracy.
+  - **Young Group** model improved from 60% to **98% accuracy**

-✅ Final Outcome:
-Two specialized models:
+## 🔹 Final Solution

+- Developed a **two-model system**:
-model_young.joblib for age ≤ 25
+  - `model_young.joblib` for users aged ≤ 25

-model_rest.joblib for others
+  - `model_rest.joblib` for users aged > 25

-Significant accuracy improvement across all age groups.
+- Achieved high accuracy across both age groups.

-Developed a scalable prediction pipeline ready for deployment.
+- The model is ready to be deployed with a scalable prediction pipeline.